Fine-Tuning and Deploying Large Language Models Over Edges: Issues and Approaches: Compressing LLMs for Edge Devices

-The one-shot pruning (a.k.a., SparseGPT) recasts the pruning task as a series of layer-wise sparse regression problems via jointly selecting neuron masks and adjusting remaining weights \cite{Frantar2023}.
-Since the simultaneous mask selection and weight update is NP-hard, the SparseGPT prunes neurons and adjusts the remaining weights via the two major procedures as 1) the neurons are adaptively pruned based on the ranking of the optimal brain surgeon errors; and, 2) the layer-wise pruning task is to minimize the mean-squared error between the output of the original and pruned layers.
-Note that each optimal brain surgeon error contains the inverse of the Hessian matrix that captures the curvature of the loss landscape with respect to the weights.
-When the model size is large, it becomes prohibitive to calculate the exact inverse of the Hessian matrix.
-Therefore, an approximate inverse Hessian matrix is calculated for each row in a layer-wise fashion during the pruning process.
-Besides, the pruning and quantization techniques can also be integrated into a one-shot model compression method that can coordinate the pruning and quantization processes to optimize both the number of weights and their representations efficiently.
+The one-shot pruning (a.k.a., SparseGPT in \cite{Frantar2023}) recasts the pruning task as a series of layer-wise sparse regression via jointly selecting pruning masks and adjusting remaining weights as shown on the left side of \ref{fig:oneshot}.
+Since simultaneous selection of pruning mask and update of remaining weight is NP-hard, SparseGPT adopts a two-step approach: 1) adaptively pruning weights based on optimal brain surgeon error rank, and 2) minimizing the layer-wise mean-squared error between the outputs of the original and pruned layers.
+During the pruning mask selection, the $p\%$ of weights with the smallest optimal-brain-surgeon errors are marked for pruning.
+By incorporating the pruning mask, the SparseGPT applies weight-quantization procedures similar to those used in OPTQ.
+Moreover, the sparsification and weight quantization can be integrated with negligible additional computational cost to efficiently prune the target LLMs.

+The above model-compression techniques provide a range of options depending on the desired trade-off between efficiency, accuracy, and computational overhead.
+Compression-and-train techniques (e.g., GKD \cite{Agarwal2024}) focus on transferring knowledge from teacher to student models and excel in versatility but require significant training resources.
+Compression-then-train approaches (e.g., LLM-Pruner \cite{Ma2023}) reduce retraining time and maintain multi-task performance through structured pruning and efficient recovery though recovery still incurs computational costs.
+One-shot compression techniques (e.g., OPTQ \cite{Frantar2023a} and SparseGPT \cite{Frantar2023}) perform quantization or pruning without retraining and can offer rapid and resource-efficient deployment.
+However, the one-shot compression techniques may suffer from lower peak performance than techniques with post-compression training. }